astrofrog/astropy4cambridge/docs/index.rst

 The purpose of this workshop is to give you an overview of functionality in Astropy, and get you started with some simple problems.
-There is a lot of functionality that we cannot cover in this workshop, so I encourage you to browse the Astropy `Documentation <http://docs.astropy.org>`_  to get a sense of what it can be used for!
+There is a lot of functionality that we cannot cover in this workshop, so we encourage you to browse the Astropy `Documentation <http://docs.astropy.org>`_  to get a sense of what it can be used for!